ThoughtFull-World/tf-dreams/README.md

    ↓
 2. 📝 Transcribe with ElevenLabs
    ↓
-3. 🤖 Generate Story with OpenAI GPT-4
+3. 🧠 Retrieve Context with Mem0
    ↓
-4. 🎬 Create Video with Fal.ai
+4. 🤖 Generate Story with OpenAI GPT-4
    ↓
-5. ☁️ Store in Cloudflare R2
+5. 🎬 Create Video with Fal.ai
    ↓
+6. ☁️ Store in Cloudflare R2
+   ↓
-6. ✅ Ready to view & share
+7. ✅ Ready to view & share
 ```

 ---